 Our flight of wines was as follows:

-Благодарам / Many thanks to Macedonia Experience for hosting us at this fun and informative wine-tasting event.
+Благодарам / Many thanks Ivana & Ljupco for guiding us through this informative and fun evening.
 The wine was wonderful, and we learned so much about Macedonia’s ever-growing wine industry and the country’s culture.
 We wish our wine aficionado friends could have also been there to share in the evening!

 *In this piece, I simply use the name Macedonia to refer to the country also known as the Republic of Macedonia or FYROM (Former Yugoslavian Republic of Macedonia), depending upon one’s perspective.
 Some controversy exists between Greece and Macedonia relative to what the latter nation should be called.
 To add further confusion, a Kingdom of Macedonia existed in ancient times, which encompassed territories from present-day Greece, Bulgaria and Macedonia.
 Today, there is also a region in northern Greece called Macedonia.